+This cost is worth it for most people, considering the elimination of the cost of postage and checks otherwise used to pay bills.
 Alternatively, you may have access to free online bill pay features through online banking offered at a financial institution you already hold an account at.

-Tips for Choosing Online Bill Pay Services:
+Tips for Choosing Online Bill Pay Services

 - Electronic Funds Transfer vs. check - It's best to set up payments with companies that will accept the payments electronically, but online bill pay services can cut and mail a check when electronic payments are not accepted.

-Be sure to allow extra time and plan ahead - usually five business days - for the check to be cut and mailed.
+- Be sure to allow extra time and plan ahead - usually five business days - for the check to be cut and mailed.

-Is Online Bill Pay Safe?
+Online Bill Pay Is Generally Considered Safe

 Transactions and other personal and financial information are heavily encrypted for the customer's safety.
 Therefore, this is generally considered a safe transaction.
 Follow these tips for paying bills online to make using the service even safer.

-Is Online Bill Pay for You?
+Online Bill Pay Might Be Right for You

+If you have bills from several different sources, online bill pay can streamline the bill pay process and be worth the time to set up and the potential cost, which is low.
 If you only pay two or three bills each month, free online bill pay is a great idea, or see if you can pay those few bills for free directly at the payee's website.